Dear Lab Tests OnlineAU community,

 To monitor treatment of some types of thyroid cancer and to detect recurrence.
-Rarely, the test may be requested to help differentiate between subacute thyroiditis and thyrotoxicosis factitia and to determine the cause of congenital hypothyroidism in infants.
+Rarely, the test may be requested to help differentiate between subacute thyroiditis and thyrotoxicosis factitia (thyrotoxicosis caused by a person intentionally taking too much thyroxine) and to determine the cause of congenital hypothyroidism in infants.

 Once treatment for thyroid cancer has been completed, before and after radioactive iodine therapy for thyroid cancer, and at regular intervals to monitor for recurrence